cgoettel/bible/README.md

 > "Holy, holy, holy is the Lord of Hosts.
 The whole earth is full of His glory." (emphasis added)

 When poetry switches back to prose without a section separator, `\noindent` the following verse.

-##Proper nouns
-The following words should be treated as proper nouns and capitalized as follows:
-- Ark of the Covenant
-- Atonement (but only when referring to the Atonement of Jesus Christ)
-- Balaam (son of Beor)
-- Beersheba
-- City of David
-- Ezion-Geber
-- gospel should not be capitalized
-- Heaven (xxxx: struggling with figuring out a hard and fast rule for this)
-- Holy of Holies
-- Holy Place
-- Kadesh-Barne'a.
-But always differentiate when the text says "Kadesh" instead of "Kadesh-Barne'a".
-- Kiryat Arba
-- Law (when referring to the Mosaic Law)
-- Lord of Hosts
-- Paran desert (it's not the name of a desert, it's the desert of Paran, so don't capitalize "desert")
-- Promised Land
-- relevant pronouns (He, Him, Me, My, etc.) that refer to the Lord
-- Sabbath (depending on context)
-- Tabernacle
-- Testimony (when it refers to the Ark of the Covenant)

 ##Punctuation
 When a single quote and double quote must be together, separate them with a `\thinspace`.